bigbite/code-guide/javascript/general.md

 ```

 ## Libraries
 You **should** only use one library at a time.
-Reccomended librarys:
+Recommended libraries:

 - [jQuery](http://jquery.com/)
 - [Lo-Dash](http://lodash.com/)